-The Department of Performing Arts does not make any admissions decisions; all decisions are made by the Undergraduate Admissions office primarily on the basis of the general application materials submitted there (including student’s overall academic and extracurricular record, application essays, etc.) Many successful applicants submit only those materials.
+The Department of Performing Arts does not make any admissions decisions; all decisions are made by the Undergraduate Admissions office primarily on the basis of the general application materials submitted there (including the student’s overall academic and extracurricular record, application essays, etc.) Many successful applicants submit only those materials.
 In rare instances, when we review materials from prospective music students with truly exceptional credentials who we feel are a strong fit for our Music Program, we are able to submit a recommendation about that student which is added to their admissions file.

-Due to University policy, and to the large amount of material we receive, we cannot offer any feedback or evaluation to candidates on their submissions.
+Due to University policy, and the large amount of material we receive, we cannot offer any feedback or evaluation to candidates on their submissions.

 In order to have your submissions material reviewed you must submit:

 - A cover letter outlining your specific interest in the Department, your relevant experience, why you are applying to Georgetown, and how you envision being involved in the Performing Arts at Georgetown (e.g. as an American Musical Culture Major?
 Minor?
 Supplemental music courses and ensembles? co-curricular activities?)
 Please be explicit in the cover letter about any other materials you are submitting.
 If you are interested in submitting materials for more than one discipline, craft your single cover letter accordingly addressing your multiple interests.